 Average Debt by Gender

-Male householders carried significantly more personal debt then their female counterparts.
-The mean credit card debt held by men is £2,800, whereas women tend to hold 36% less – with an average of $1,800.
+Men carry significantly more personal debt then their female counterparts.
+The mean personal financial debt (excluding mortgages) held by men is £2,800, whereas women tend to hold 36% less with an average of only £1,800.
 Men and women are equally likely to have any financial liabilities at all—35% for both genders.
-Debt to income ratios hold quite steady between men and women also - 0.16 and 0.15, respectively.
+Debt to income ratios hold quite steady between men and women also at 0.16 and 0.15, respectively.